svin24/svin24.github.io/content/blog/free-software-free-infrastructure.md

 examples for each of many platforms.
 For projects that don't want to move, these are usually swept under the rug.[^1]

 [^1]: A particularly egregious example is the [Ethical Source](https://ethicalsource.dev/) movement.
-I disagree with them on many grounds, but prescient to this article is the fact that they publish (non-free) software licenses which advocate for anti-capitalist sentiments like worker rights and ethical judgements such as non-violence, doing so on...
+I disagree with them on many grounds, but pertinent to this article is the fact that they publish (non-free) software licenses which advocate for anti-capitalist sentiments like worker rights and ethical judgements such as non-violence, doing so on...
 GitHub and Twitter, private for-profit platforms with a myriad of published ethical violations.

 But, to be clear, I am not asking you to use inferior platforms for philosophical or altruistic reasons.
 These are only one of many factors which